Canine Health Conditions

 Elbow Dysplasia

-This condition is the most common cause of front limb lameness.
-The elbow is a complex joint where three bones; the ulna, radius and humerus bones, meet, and there are several things which can develop incorrectly which all come under the umbrella of elbow dysplasia.
+This condition is the most common cause of lameness in the forelimbs.
+The elbow is a complex joint where three bones, the ulna, radius and humerus bones, meet, and there are several things which can develop incorrectly, which all come under the umbrella of elbow dysplasia.
 These include differences in growth rate between the radius and ulna bones, coronoid process overload, and ulnar notch incongruity.

-Treatment often includes corrective surgery to reduce the likely progression of osteoarthritis.
+Treatment often includes corrective surgery to reduce the risk of osteoarthritis progression.
 Some of the surgical procedures include Subtotal Coronoid Ostectomy (SCO), Proximal Ulnar Osteotomy (PUO), Biceps Ulnar Release (BURP), Sliding Humeral Osteotomy (SHO), Canine Unicompartmental Elbow Replacement (CUE), and Total Elbow Replacement (TER).

-More conservative management includes pain control and to try and maintain mobility as much as possible.
-Hydrotherapy is beneficial in both surgical and non-surgical management of this condition.
+More conservative management includes pain control and the maintenance of mobility whenever possible.
+A multi-modal rehab approach is beneficial in both surgical and non-surgical management of this condition.

 Canine Physical Health Therapy